datastax/ruby-driver/README.md

 # Consistency levels

-The `#execute` method supports setting the desired consistency level for the query:
+The `#execute` method supports setting the desired consistency level for the statement:

     client.execute('SELECT * FROM peers', :local_quorum)